新加坡一家领先的上市餐饮企业已成功部署了一套电池储能系统 (BESS),该系统采用能源资产合作模式。

 Communication Methods: Notifications must be sent via mail and mobile communication channels such as SMS, WhatsApp, or via the retailer’s mobile application.

 These changes aim to enhance consumer protection and ensure transparency in the electricity market.
-The new rules will not apply to consumers of SP Group
+The new rules will not apply to consumers of SP Group.

 Quoted from Straits Times “More businesses will reap savings and earn rewards by lowering their energy usage during peak periods under an expanded programme by the Energy Market Authority (EMA).